Aeraphe/ExcelXvba/README.md

 # ExcelXvba

 - Excel Librar for Read, manipulate and write spreadsheet.
-(Whith Auto-Completion)
+(With Auto-Completion)

 - See www.xvba.dev, for more info.